 In the third week of March, the orders suddenly started coming in.
 It wasn’t as busy as during the holiday season, but much more than usual for this time of year.
 As I realized what was happening, I felt guilty.
 So many people were suffering around the country, and they wanted to get their children a toy.
 They were suffering, while I was getting rid of inventory.
 Sure, it will take many months to rid myself of the majority of it, but still, I was busy and successfully self-employed (not that I have ever been eligible for unemployment).
 I reconciled myself with the thought that at least the children were getting toys without costing their parent’s too much.

 After a month I have realized a deeper meaning for me.
-For years I have insisted that I didn’t want to be a retailer, because I am a historian, and I wanted to do something else that felt more meaningful.
+For years I have insisted that I didn’t want to be a retailer.
+I am a historian, and I wanted to do something that felt more meaningful.
 Besides writing, I wasn’t sure what that will be – if I would tutor more people, edit more essays, or what.
-I started writing again about ten years ago, and this helped my sense of purpose, but things had fallen into place yet.
+I started writing again about ten years ago.
+This helped my sense of purpose, but things hadn’t fallen into place yet.